The pediatric clinic deals with children with special conditions.

 It is very important to adhere to the treatment dosage as prescribed.

 If you are travelling to an area that may not have access to healthcare you may be advised to carry a dose of AL after a review consultation with your doctor at the general outpatient clinic.

 The treatment for malaria applies even for children who are HIV positive

 For children who are below 2 months of age( 5kg) they should be carefully re-examined for all other causes of fever at the general paediatric clinic or specialist neonatology clinic.
 They are treated using quinine.

-In the case of treatment failure, your paediatrician should assess your child and advice on second line treatment.
+In the case of treatment failure, your pediatrician should assess your child and advice on second line treatment.

 What is complicated malaria?

-This is malaria characterised by fever plus one of the following:-
+This is malaria characterized by fever plus one of the following:-

 - Loss of consciousness

 - Inability to drink or take orally